 Gross cargo tonnage (2019-20): 36 million metric tons

 TEU Traffic (2019-20): 0.8 million units

-The main shipments include industrial raw material and agricultural produce.
-The primary imports are coal, cement, fertilizers, phosphate, petroleum and derivatives, coke, and edible oils.
-The main exports are general cargo, raw ore and minerals, building materials, sugar, liquid cargo, sugar, granite, and limonite.
-Due to its location near on the Coromandel Coast in the Gulf of Mannar, it is naturally sheltered.
+The main shipments include industrial raw materials and agricultural produce.
+The primary imports are coal, cement, fertilisers, phosphate, petroleum and derivatives, coke, and edible oils.
+The main exports are general cargo, raw ore and minerals, building materials, sugar, liquid cargo, granite, and limonite.
+Due to its location near the Coromandel Coast in the Gulf of Mannar, it is naturally sheltered.
 The 2 breakwaters span over 7 kilometres and are spaced 1.3 kilometres apart.

-There are 14 berths, of which the container berth is managed by PSA International.
-There are extensive storage spaces within the port and there is also a cruise terminal nearby for passengers.
+There are 14 berths, of which PSA International manages the container berth.
+There are extensive storage spaces within the port and a cruise terminal nearby for passengers.
 This port handles over 7% of gross container traffic to India and is currently under a USD 1 billion expansion project.
-The existing inner harbour will be expanded to form an outer harbour as well.
+The existing inner harbour will also be expanded to form an outer harbour.
 There is also a proposal to set up a naval base under the Eastern Naval Command.

 6. Port of Kandla (Deendayal Port Trust)

 Gross cargo tonnage (2019-20): 122.5 million metric tons

 TEU Traffic (2017-18): 0.17 million units